vinfreecs/genga/Documentation.md

 ## The encounter file Encounters<name>.dat
 This file is only generated when the 'Report Encounters' argument in the 'param.dat' file is greater than zero.
-It contains the coordinates before the cloasest encounter between two bodies.
+It contains the coordinates before the closest encounter between two bodies.

     time indexi mi ri xi yi zi vxi vyi vzi Sxi Syi Szi indexj mj rj xj yj zj vxj vyj vzj Sxj Syj Szj .